Madlener House

 Production and Presentation Grants:

 These grants assist individuals with the production-related expenses that are necessary to take a project from conceptualization to realization and public presentation.
-These projects include, but are not limited to, publications, exhibitions, installations, films, new media projects, and other public programs.
+These projects include, but are not limited to, publications, exhibitions, installations, films, and new media projects.

 Projects must have clearly defined goals, work plans, budgets, and production and dissemination plans.